-Travel from Penang to KL by Intercity Train is not the quickest way to get there, but it is far more relaxing and less confusing than arriving in the middle of Kuala Lumpur city, at one of its many different bus stations.
+Travel from Penang to KL by Intercity Train is by far more relaxing and less confusing than arriving in the middle of Kuala Lumpur city by bus, at one of its many different bus stations.

 You can even catch the high-speed train directly to the airport (KLIA), or a much cheaper bus from the road that passes below KL Sentral.